6 colon cancer warning signs never to ignore

 When should you start getting screenings?

-Screening should start when you turn 50, if you’re at average risk for developing colon cancer; earlier, if you have a family history of the disease or other risk factors.
+The American Cancer Society now recommends starting screening when you turn 45, if you’re at average risk for developing colon cancer; earlier, if you have a family history of the disease or other risk factors.
 Screening has made a huge impact in reducing the number of colon cancer cases, Neugut said.

 There are different methods available, so talk with your primary care doctor or a gastroenterologist about which one would work for you.